 Let me be honest with you: over the past few year, I’ve realized how important it is for non-native English speakers to stop focusing on perfection.
 As a recovering perfectionist myself, I’ve had to learn to ignore and let go of the impossible goal of sounding just like a native … Read the article and watch the video lesson

-In previous mini lessons, we’ve looked at how to use go +ing to talk about leisure activities and how to use do + noun to describe some types of sports, exercise and physical activities.
-In today’s mini lesson, we will look at how to use play + noun for competitive … Read the article and watch the video lesson
+So far, we’ve looked at how to use go +ing to talk about leisure activities and how to use do + noun to describe some types of sports, exercise and physical activities.
+Today, we’ll look at how to use play + noun for competitive team sports and competitive games.
+As … Read the article and watch the video lesson

 Now that we’ve learned how to use go +ing to talk about activities we do in our free time, it’s time to learn how to use the verb do with nouns to describe sports and other physical activities.
 Do is one of the most commonly used verbs in the English language, and … Read the article and watch the video lesson

-Today’s mini English lesson will help you answer the question, “How long have you been….?” when someone wants to know more about skills you have learned after lots of practice, such as sports, artistic activities, hobbies, or even things you do in your job.
-The present perfect continuous has several different uses, … Read the article and watch the video lesson
+When someone asks “How long have you been….?”, they want to know more about skills you have learned after lots of practice, such as sports, artistic activities, hobbies, or even things you do in your job.
+The present perfect continuous has several different uses, which I explain in detail here.
+Today, … Read the article and watch the video lesson

-Hi English learners!
 I hope you are having a great week so far.
 I’m so excited to bring you the latest episode of the English with Kim podcast.
-This week’s episode focuses on the difference between the verbs “hope” and “wish.”
-I decided to talk about the verbs “hope” and … Read the article and watch the video lesson
+Let’s focus on the difference between the verbs “hope” and “wish.”
+I decided to talk about the verbs “hope” and “wish” in this podcast because … Read the article and watch the video lesson

 Want better conversations?